 The Equal Treatment Act and the ratification of the Directive of 2000 add more protections for workers in all industries.
 Civil servants who work for the federal government are covered under the Federal Equal Treatment Act, while agricultural workers have the Anti-Discrimination Acts laws.
 Currently, both direct and indirect discrimination are prohibited related to recruitment, wages and salaries, voluntary social benefits, vocational training, conditions of employment, and employment termination.

-Although Austria employment compliance laws do not require employment contracts, we recommend putting strong, written contracts in place when you’re hiring workers.
+Austria employment compliance laws allow employment contracts to be concluded in writing, verbally, or implicitly.
+If a contract is not in writing, employers must provide their employee with a Dienstzettel, a statement of terms and conditions including workplace, duties, and wages, upon hire.
+We recommend putting strong, written contracts in place when you’re hiring workers.
 Ideally, these contracts will spell out benefits, compensation, termination requirements, and more.
 All salary and compensation amounts should be in Euro instead of another currency, and you should make sure the contract is in the local language.

 Austria’s employment compliance laws are different from those in other countries.
 Companies with five or more employees have to set up a work council, the size of which depends on the total number of employees.
 As an employer, you need to give the work council at least one week of notice before you notify an employee of their dismissal.
 The work council can also request that the employer consult the council before dismissing the employee.